Krislv4nk/Krislv4nk/README.md

-   # 🚀 Hi!
+# 🚀 About Me:
+## Hi!
 I'm Kristina – a full-stack developer focused on building efficient, scalable web applications!